elozadaj/azteczon/doc/adr/0003-deployment-model.md

 We will use a Serverless deployment model, as defined in the article: https://aws.amazon.com/serverless, where a cloud
 provider:
-- Takes on the infrastructure responsibilities, providing enough computing, storage, network and other requirements** for guarantying a successful software execution.
+- Takes on the infrastructure responsibilities, providing enough computing, storage, network and other requirements** for guaranteeing a successful software execution.
-- Provides observability tools for a successful monitoring, alerting, and fixing of errors.
+- Provides observability tools for successful monitoring, alerting, and fixing of errors.

 As the system grows in usage and complexity, we can consider migrating to another deployment model, like:
-- Serverless compute for containers: https://aws.amazon.com/fargate/
+- Serverless computing for containers: https://aws.amazon.com/fargate/
-- Containers with self-managed cloud-infrastructure.
+- Containers with self-managed cloud infrastructure.

 It is important to follow the Architecture Style principles to facilitate such migrations, with a strong Package Structure alignment that enforces divisions across the different system components.